 Employees earn vacation days at varying rates depending on years of service.
 In the event of termination, an employee is reimbursed for accumulated vacation time.
 Expense and the related liability are recognized when earned and vacation benefits are redeemable as time off or in cash.
 Employees earn sick leave at the rate of approximately one day per month.
 Upon normal retirement, an employee can use any accumulated sick time to pay for certain qualified medical expenses.
-Expense and the related liability for sick leave benefits are recognized when earned to the extent the employee is expected to realize the benefit in cash determined using the termination payment method.
+Expense and the related liability for sick leave benefits are recognized when earned and sick leave benefits are redeemable as time off or in cash to pay for qualified medical expenses.
 Compensated absences expected to be used during the next fiscal year are classified as a current liability in accrued expenses.
 The remaining balance is reflected as a noncurrent liability.